 A three-times-per week team for exceptionally skilled, driven, and dedicated athletes training for competition on the National stage and beyond.
 This team emphasizes sport-specific and competition-specific training.
 Participation in USA Climbing competitions is mandatory.
+2.5-3 hours per practice, 3 practices per week

-Championship Team Add-On (only at MDVA teams)
+Championship Team Add-On (offered only in select regions)